jrosen48/utk-homepage/content/post/2023-01-30-story-in-education-week-on-teachers-and-chatgpt/index.md

 > The truth could also be complicated.
 Students may have used AI as a starting point for generating ideas, or employed a tool like Grammarly, which may rewrite sentences to make them more coherent, Rosenberg said.

+Conversations with friends and colleagues shaped these thoughts; it was fun to get to try to capture some of these when talking with Alyson again.